Learning Poisson Binomial Distributions: Efficient Evaluation of the Poisson Distribution

-We first show how to use such an approximation to complete the proof.
-We claim that it suffices to approximate $e^{\widehat{\widehat{{E_k}}}}$ to within an additive error ${1\over 2t}$.
-Indeed, if $\widehat{p_k}$ is the result of this approximation, then:
+We show that if we had such an approximation, then we would be able to complete the proof.
+For this, we claim that it suffices to approximate $e^{\widehat{\widehat{{E_k}}}}$ to within an additive error ${1\over 2t}$.
+Indeed, if $\widehat{p_k}$ were the result of this approximation, then we would have:

 and similarly